America250@Fondren - Honoring America's 250th Anniversary

 Join Us!

 These exhibits and activities are just the beginning of America250@Fondren.
-We invite all members of the Rice community to explore, reflect, and engage with history, democracy, and civic life throughout the year.
+We invite all members of the Rice community to learn, explore, reflect, and engage with history, democracy, and civic life throughout the year.